-Whether a pension transfer is a favourable option depends, for instance, on the financial situation of PMT and your new pension administrator.
+Whether a pension transfer is a favourable option depends, for instance, on the financial situation of PMT and the other pension administrator.
 If you decide not to request a pension transfer, your pension will continue to exist at the other pension administrator.
-If your built-up pension is less than € 613.52 per year and higher than € 2 per year, PMT will automatically ensure that your pension is transferred to your new pension administrator.
+If your built-up pension is less than \in 613.52 (2025) per year and higher than \notin 2 per year, PMT will automatically ensure that your pension is transferred to your new pension administrator.